MihaiBlebea/mihaiblebea-tech-blog/content/en/posts/python-football-live-scores.md

 ```
 Cool, now we should be all set to start building our script.

-### Create the notifications script
+## Create the notifications script

-This will mostly work for Linux and the Gnome distribution but you can replace this with:
+This will mostly work for Linux and the Gnome distribution but there are some other options:

-- sending a notification on Telegram
+- send a notification on Telegram
-- posting an update on Twitter
+- post an update on Twitter
-- sending an email or SMS
+- send an email or SMS

-For simplicity I will just trigger the updates as a Linux notification.
+For simplicity I will just trigger the updates as a desktop notification.

 Navigate to the `/src` folder and create a file called `notify.py` that should look like this:

-./src/notify.py
+*./src/notify.py*
 ```python
 from notifypy import Notify
 import pathlib